 • Migraine.

-• Increased volume of blood in the lungs.
+• Increased blood volume in the lungs.

 • Frequent numbness of the limbs and impaired body mobility.

 This disorder is diagnosed in 30% of people and persists from birth.
-But the risk of developing the disease increases significantly in athletes and with increased physical exertion.
+But the risk of developing the disease increases significantly in athletes and with increased physical activity.
 The risk group includes: divers and divers, patients with PE (pulmonary embolism) and thrombophlebitis.

 Stages